diefenbach/django-lfs/docs/user/getting_started.rst

 Now you can:

-   * add more catgories and products
+   * add more categories and products
    * add accessories and/or related products to your products
    * add variants
    * manage taxes